-AMC has brought you so much information from the set of CAPTAIN MARVEL, but there are still two major questions that we need addressed by the upcoming Marvel movie when it opens in March — especially because CAPTAIN MARVEL guides the overall MCU story directly into AVENGERS: ENDGAME.
+AMC learned a lot about CAPTAIN MARVEL from our on-set visit — which you can read all about on the AMC Scene — but there are still two major questions that need to be addressed, especially because the film guides the overall MCU story directly into April’s AVENGERS: ENDGAME.
 Let’s start with the most obvious one.

 Where Has Captain Marvel Been?